-We will answer the question 'How does pericardium, decellularized with $scCO_2$, change after long-lasting repetitive stress?'
-(Subquestion 4) by means of an experiment.

-Eventually it is important to determine whether a prosthesis, made of porcine pericardium, decellularized with $scCO_2$, fulfills the Windkessel function in a better way than the current Dacron prosthesis.
-To answer this, we ask ourselves the question 'Can we show with our experimental set-up that pericardium, decellularized with $scCO_2$, fulfills the Windkessel function in a better way than a Dacron prosthesis?'
+We will answer the question 'How does pericardium, decellularized with scCO2, change after in a better way than a Dacron prosthesis?'
 (Subquestion 5).
 These subquestions enable us to answer our main question.

+?'
+(Subquestion 4) by means of an experiment.

+Eventually it is important to determine whether a prosthesis, made of porcine pericardium, decellularized with $scCO_2$, fulfills in a better way than the current Dacron prosthesis.
+To answer this, we ask ourselves the question 'Can we show with our experimental set-up that pericardium, decellularized with $scCO_2$.